 - The blue laws state – for its early puritan laws against drinking, gambling, etc.

 Connecticut is also known for its Casinos.
 Not because it has a record number of casinos like Nevada or has many failed/bankrupt casinos like Atlantic City in New Jersey.
-Connecticut has only two casinos (a third is being projected), but they are some of the biggest, most luxurious, and popular in the US.
+Connecticut has only two casinos (a third is being projected), but they are some of the biggest, most luxurious, and most popular in the US.
 They are the Foxwoods Resort Casino in Ledyard and the Mohegan Sun in Uncasville.

 Both Connecticut casinos are located on tribal lands of the two federally recognized tribes of Connecticutthus are Indian casinos.
 The Foxwoods are of the Mashantucket Pequot Tribe and the Mohegan Sun of the Mohegan Tribe.
 The tribes pay 25% of the slot machine revenue to the state in exchange for the state maintaining them illegal outside the Indian reservations.

 The Casinos are some of the most popular attractions in Connecticut and attract thousands of visitors each day, totaling billions of dollars in revenue and taxes.
 Guests of both casinos may enjoy luxury accommodations, a wide variety of attractions, and shopping opportunities.